xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ### Design Components

 #### Topology Options
 Unlike the tidy racks of data center networks, the physical design of broadband networks tends to be messy, dominated by the geography and population density of the area to be served.
-Homes connect back to an Optical Line Terminal (OLT) located at a point-of-presence, central office or outside plant in a point-to-multipoint topology.
+Homes connect back to OLT located at a point-of-presence, central office or outside plant in a point-to-multipoint topology.
 An XGS-PON OLT can serve homes in a 20 to 100 km radius.
 A small, remote OLT (hardened for outside conditions) with 4 ports and a 64-way split could serve up to 256 homes.
 A 16-port PON shelf with the same 64-way split might serve 1024 homes within a 40 km radius.
 For denser, less rural areas, larger PON shelves can be stacked to serve tens or hundreds of thousands of homes within the supported radius.

 Once the user’s traffic reaches the OLT, it gets handed off to the access network which takes that traffic to the Internet (or other service).
 The design of access networks is also determined by geography and the availability of fiber.
 Two typical designs are ring and point-to-point.